Rise of Industry: Gameplay

-In Rise of Industry, players begin with a sum of money and a map on which to build, which is shared with several AI-controlled towns and villages.
-It is your aim as the player to build an industrial empire by supplying these towns and villages with the products they demand.
+In Rise of Industry, a player begins with a sum of money and a map on which to build, which is shared with several AI-controlled towns and villages.
+It is the player's aim to build an industrial empire by supplying these towns and villages with the products they demand.

 There are currently two main game modes, Career and Sandbox.
 In Career mode, the player must choose a specialism in which to begin their empire.
 There are four specialisms to choose from: Gathering, Farming, Industry, and Logistics.
 While all remain open for the player to use, the chosen specialism will grant more Research & Development points, which are used to upgrade in the tech tree.
 In Sandbox mode, all unlocks are available and the player can build without research and financial limitations.

 The game is played on a map that is broken up into regions, each requiring the player to buy a permit in order to build within that region.
 There are two permit types: a full build permit, which enables the player to build anything within that region, and a logistical permit, which allows the placement of network elements such as railway tracks and roads but not buildings.
 The player can then start to place buildings, such as factories, farms, and gatherers, and then sell products to towns and villages that require them.
 The price paid for products is set by a global supply and demand system.
 The more of a product that is available, the less money the player will receive for it; however, towns will pay a premium for goods that aren't as plentiful.
 Towns don't just rely on the player to get products, though; they will either look to produce a demanded item themselves or look for a trade connection with a neighbouring town.

 Trade routes play a large role in the game as a means to move products between locations.
 The player can create a trade routes for a variety of modes of transport, including trucks, boats, trains, and zeppelins, with each mode having advantages over another depending on the distance and capacity on the route.